 - In Father Ted John and Mary (the couple who are always trying to murder each other) run what seems to be the only shop on Craggy Island.

 - Oleson's Mercantile is the only store in Walnut Grove in Little House on the Prairie.

 - Sesame Street's only shop is Hooper's Store, which was run by Mr. Hooper until he died.

-- The Scottish village of Balamory (from the children's show of the same name) is one: Suzie Sweet and Penny Pocket run its only shop.
+- Balamory: The titular village has one: Suzie Sweet and Penny Pocket run its only shop.
 To be fair, this is a village with about ten adult inhabitants, with one building each.